 Related: How to test Apache configuration

-RHEL-style packages usually use httpd, bundled macOS Apache uses apachectl, and current Homebrew guidance uses brew services restart httpd for the background service.
+RHEL-style packages usually use the httpd service unit, bundled macOS Apache uses sudo apachectl restart, and current Homebrew guidance uses brew services restart httpd for the background service.